sgreben/regex-builder/README.md

 # Maintainable Regular Expressions

-A maintainable (and commentable!) way to write regexes in Java code.
-No more opaque regex strings -- everything is expressed as *plain Java code*.
+A maintainable (and commentable!) way to write regexes in Java.
+No more opaque regex strings -- everything is expressed as **plain Java code**.

 ## Example